-Performance scores were based on an investment option’s net annual investment return over six years, which was calculated by deducting fees and tax from the initial returns.
+This year the performance scores were based on an investment option’s net annual investment return over seven years, which was calculated by deducting fees and tax from the initial returns.

 Feature scores were calculated based on four categories:

-- Opening – How easy is it to open an account based pension with/switch to the provider?
+- Opening – How easy is it to open an account based pension with a provider?

 - Investment flexibility – What investment options are offered by the provider?
 How easy is it to switch between them?
 How is your pension paid to you?